muhammadnabil9263/ecommerce-django/README.md

 # Django Ecommerce

-This is a very simple e-commerce website built with Django.
+This is a  e-commerce website built with Django.

  ## Quik Demo